 The Galapagos land iguana (Conolophus subcristatus) is currently classified by the IUCN Red List as Vulnerable but this status has not been reviewed since 1996.
 They had been extinct on Santiago island since the early 20th century which is thought to have been due to introduced animals, such as feral cats and goats (which have now been removed from the island).
 These introduced animals continue to cause decreases in land iguana populations on other islands through competition for food, and predation of eggs and juveniles.
 This has been made worse by the fact that the land iguanas have an ageing population and 80% of the population have limited reproductive success.

 The Galapagos Land Iguana Project aims to gain more understanding into the decline of these reptiles.
-By tagging individual land iguanas, the team, led by Luis Ortiz-Catedral, aim to gather as much data as possible to assess the current population size and health status across Fernandina, Isabela and Santa Cruz islands.
-This will help to recommend a management plan to increase survival rates of juvenile Galapagos land iguanas and has provided the information needed to reintroduce land iguanas to Santiago island.
+By tagging individual land iguanas, the team, led by Luis Ortiz-Catedral, gathered as much data as possible to assess the current population size and health status across Fernandina, Isabela and Santa Cruz islands.
+This has provided the information needed to reintroduce land iguanas to Santiago island.

 In January 2019, 1,436 Galapagos land iguanas were reintroduced to Santiago island by the Galapagos National Park and Island Conservation.
 The reintroduction has occurred to boost the survival of Galapagos land iguanas, but also to help restore Santiago’s ecological health.
 The land iguanas were moved from North Seymour island, where there are over 5,000 individuals which is too many for the island to support so there was not enough food available.